FiooREla/FiooREla/README.md

 </p>
 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Academia Municipal el Tambo
+- 🔭 I’m currently working on CIBERCONT
 - 🌱 I’m currently studing in Platzi.
 - 😄 I have soft skills